miracle-42/demo.futureforms/README.md

 Eventually some business logic is written in a stored procedure in the database.

-The back-end (web server) is a generic components so none of the application code is written in here.
+The backend (web server) is a generic components so none of the application code is written in here.

 ![Figure: Compare Business Logic](img/compare-business-logic.svg)

 ## Security

-FutureForms is primarily ment to be used for intra-net.
+FutureForms is primarily ment to be used for intranet.
-SQL-statements are written in the Javascript application and then passed through the back-end directly to the database.
+SQL-statements are written in the Javascript application and then passed through the backend directly to the database.

 It is therefore necessary to protect with `GRANT` and other security technics.

+SQL-statments like `DROP` and `CREATE` can be blacklisted in `openrestdb` but it is recommended to only `GRANT` necessary statements in the database itself.

 ![Figure: Compare Security](img/compare-security.svg)